<post updated 01/29/18 with new photo and recipe content>

 The best part about these cookies is the batter.

-I promise not to be offended if you mixed this up, tasted it, and then ditch the cookies altogether for happily eating this by the spoonful.
+I promise not to be offended if you mixed this up, tasted it, and then ditched the cookies altogether for happily eating this by the spoonful.

 It’s that good, and it’s just chickpeas, peanut butter, yam, and maple syrup.

-If you can’t get your hands on Japanese yams, regular yams or sweet potatoes are a suitable substitute.
+If you can’t get your hands on Japanese yams, regular yams are a suitable substitute, though they might require a little extra baking.

 I used a mix of all natural blueberry and strawberry jam to alternate my cookies, but you can use whatever flavor you like.